Mark Goodson

 Mark Leo Goodson (January 14, 1915 – December 18, 1992) was an American television producer who specialized in game shows, most frequently with his business partner Bill Todman, with whom he created Goodson-Todman Productions.

 Early life and early career

 Goodson was born in Sacramento, California, on January 14, 1915.
 His Jewish parents, Abraham Ellis (1875–1954) and Fannie Goodson (1887–1986), emigrated from Russia in the early 1900s.
 As a child, Goodson acted in amateur theater with the Plaza Stock Company.
 The family later moved to Hayward, California.
+Goodson recalled that his childhood was impoverished, and that he developed an intense work ethic out of fear of returning to poverty.
 Originally intending to become a lawyer, Goodson attended the University of California, Berkeley.
 He financed his education through scholarships and by working at the Lincoln Fish Market.
 He graduated Phi Beta Kappa in 1937 with a degree in economics.

 That year, he began his broadcasting career in San Francisco, working as a disc jockey at radio station KJBS (now KFAX).
 In 1939, he joined radio station KFRC, where he produced and hosted a radio quiz called Pop the Question in which contestants selected questions by throwing darts at multicolored balloons.

+In 1941, while working on the local quiz show, The Battle of the Boroughs, he met Bill Todman, a radio writer, director, and advertising copywriter.
+This was soldiifed into the Goodson-Todman partnership to start the radio hit Winner Take All.